davidpal3c/ml-phishing-detector/README.md

 # Phishing Email Detector

-My first machine learning project for detecting phishing emails using text classification.
+Machine learning project for detecting phishing emails using text classification.
 This version is complete with modular code, realistic evaluation metrics, and ready-to-deploy model pipeline.

 ---